-REFERENDUM BOOKLET (EXPLANATORY BOOKLET OR PAMPHLET) Also known as the "Explanation from the Federal Council".
-In Switzerland, a pamphlet or booklet in which the proposal(s) being submitted to the voters are explained and which includes the arguments of the committee responsible for the initiative or referendum together with the opinion of the Federal Council, is published by the Federal Chancellery in the four official national languages and sent to all eligible voters via the municipalities along with the other voting documents three to four weeks before the voting day.
+REFERENDUM BOOKLET Also known as the "Explanation from the Federal Council".
+In Switzerland, a pamphlet or booklet in which the proposal(s) being submitted to the voters are explained and which includes the arguments of the committee responsible for the initiative or referendum together with the opinion of the Federal Council is published by the Federal Chancellery in the four official national languages and sent to all eligible voters via the communes (local authorities) along with the other voting documents three to four weeks before the voting day.